 With only a few ingredients and 20 minutes, you'll have a plate of crispy, piping hot wings ready to devour.

-Any way you spin it, you'll love this chicken wings recipe!
+Any way you spin it, and any way you season them, you will love this easy chicken wings recipe!

-- Step 1: Rinse and pat your chicken wings dry, then separate them into drums and flats.
+- Rinse and pat your chicken wings dry, then separate them into drums and flats if needed.

-- Step 2: Place the wings into a bowl, then drizzle a little oil over the pieces.
+- Place the wings into a bowl, then drizzle a little oil over the pieces.

-- Step 3: Sprinkle some garlic salt over the chicken and toss to coat..
+- Sprinkle some garlic salt over the chicken and toss to coat..

-- Step 4: Line your air fryer basket with foil or parchment, then arrange the chicken in the basket in a single layer.
+- Line your air fryer basket with foil or parchment, then arrange the chicken in the basket in a single layer.

-- Step 6: Serve with your favorite dressing or dipping sauces and enjoy!
+- Serve with your favorite dressing (ranch or blue cheese is classic) or dipping sauces and enjoy!

-But if not, it doesn't take much effort to do it yourself.
+But if not, it doesn't take much effort to separate whole chicken wings yourself.

 Here's what you'll need to do: